Parking permits are required Monday through Sunday at all times.

 Prior special approval is required for vehicles left on campus between 11 pm and 6 am.
 You must contact campus police at 949-451-5200 prior to your vehicle staying on campus late or overnight.
 If no prior approval is obtained, your vehicle is subject to a citation for overnight parking.

 A regulation prohibiting a vehicle parked backwards in a stall or a regulation requiring that a vehicle is parked heading into a stall means that a vehicle parked in a stall must be facing forward toward the front of the stall and not pointed towards the aisle or lane.
 The position of the vehicle in the stall is what determines if a vehicle is parked backwards, not how the vehicle entered the stall, either by backing in or pulling through to the next stall.
 It is a common regulation in cities and colleges across the United States, and is regulated by local authority.
 This regulation exists at every community college in Orange County.
-At IVC it can be found in Administrative Regulation 3450, Section 412.
-Warnings for this violation are printed on daily permits and printed on the flier that accompanies semester and annual permits.
+At IVC it can be found in Administrative Regulation 6750, Section 5(N).
 The regulation is posted on signs at each entrance to IVC parking lots.

 There are several reasons why this regulation exists and it is enforced.